 This chapter discusses the methods and procedures used to collect data for the nonresidential measure retention study.
 Section 2.1 discusses the survey design underlying the data collection effort.
 Section 2.2 discusses the data collection instruments.
 Section 2.3 discusses the data collection procedures.
-Section 2.4 discusses the methods used to analyze the data to estimate effective useful lives for the measures.
+Section 2.4 provides information on the number of commercial sites from which data were collected during 2003.
+Section 2.5 discusses the methods used to analyze the data to estimate effective useful lives for the measures.